umd-mith/mith610-dbocr/08_athletics.md

-winning gait which we had predicted for them; but when we consider the fact that Hopkins beat us 9 to 0 and d IfLto 0, and,tins fact mat St. Johns m' i 11 Hi !
-1! n ' '
+winning gait which we had predicted for them; but when we consider the fact that Hopkins beat us 9 to 0 and defeated St. Johns 18 to O,and this together with the fact that St. Johns is supposed to have had the best that has gone out from that [text unreadable] institution for [text unreadable] seem that [text unreadable] strength of [text unreadable] had a better [text unreadable] con- sided at the time.
--rcm I !
-1 ;i t b
--Iivmrtb "f
-had a I m11 *fffSfr
--idoivd at ilmtiscrr e -niMry
-W'e greatly regret that the scarlet fever scare at the college prevented our annual game with St. Johns, for notwithstanding the superiority of
+We greatly regret that the scarlet fever scare at the college prevented our annual game with St. Johns, for notwithstanding the superiority of
-St. Johns' record over our own, we be lieve that our boys would have given a splendid account of themselves in the game, and would have furnished
+St. Johns' record over our own, we be- lieve that our boys would have given a splendid account of themselves in the game, and would have furnished